ekaterinegamsakhurdia/SimpleInterpreter/README.md

 <br><br>

 ### The goal and workflow
-The goal was the interpreter to support the algorithms listed below
+The goal was the interpreter to support the algorithms listed below <br>
-            1. Sum of First N Numbers
+            1. Sum of First N Numbers<br>
-            2. Factorial of N
+            2. Factorial of N<br>
-            3. GCD of Two Numbers
+            3. GCD of Two Numbers<br>
-            4. Reverse a Number
+            4. Reverse a Number<br>
-            5. Check if a Number is Prime
+            5. Check if a Number is Prime<br>
-            6. Check if a Number is Palindrome
+            6. Check if a Number is Palindrome<br>
-            7. Find the Largest Digit in a Number
+            7. Find the Largest Digit in a Number<br>
-            8. Sum of Digits
+            8. Sum of Digits<br>
-            9. Multiplication Table
+            9. Multiplication Table<br>
-            10. Nth Fibonacci Number
+            10. Nth Fibonacci Number<br>
       <br><br>
 First we implemented the listed algorithms in go and based on those codes we decided what exactly we needed to consider in our simple interpreter and what was not crucial.